Looking for the best-of-the-best things to do in the Fall in Atlanta? We’ve got ’em!

 Fright Fest at Six Flags – Not just for adults in the evening, there is fun for the little kids during the day.
 Dress up your kiddos and come ride the rides….try trick-or-treating in the children’s area, too.

 Georgia State Park Fall Events – There are full moon hikes, haunted tours, leaf identification hikes, astronomy paddles, fall craft festivals, wagon rides, candlelight tours, hoedowns, and more happening at your closest Georgia State Park.
-In 2020 you MUST pre-register for GSP events so be sure to check their site.

 Ghost Hunting in Savannah – The ghosts of Savannah don’t take a break any time of the year, but during Halloween they tend to kick it up a notch.
 Head to the coast for some delightful seafood, a bit of history, and seriously spooky ghost tours.